SequAna-Ukon/VTK_CF/README.md

 transcriptomics reveals synchronization of developmental transcription factor networks in cancer cells.
 PLOS ONE.

 - scRNA-seq: [MacParland et al 2018](https://www.nature.com/articles/s41467-018-06318-7).
-Single-cell RNA sequencing of human liver reveals distinct intrahepatic macrophage populations.
+Single-cell RNA sequencing of the human liver reveals distinct intrahepatic macrophage populations.
 Nature Communications.

 Both papers have been uploaded to the ILLIAS system in `Publications/SequAna`

 It would be a good idea to familiarize yourself with the papers before starting the practical work.

 ## Location
-The practical will take place in room M739 from 09.00-16.30 on the 2-6th of December.
+The practical will take place in room M739 from 09.30-16.30 on the 3-6th of December.

 Abdoallah, aka "Abdo," the current SequAna bioinformatician, will run the practical and be there to assist you.